benwa/CyberArk-Nutanix-Prism/README.md

-# CyberArk-Nutanix-Prism-Central
+# CyberArk-Nutanix-Prism

-Update Nutanix Prism Central IAM Identities via WSChains
+Update Nutanix Prism IAM Identities via WSChains

 Entirely not possible without the guidance of [aaearon](https://github.com/aaearon) with his [blog on WSChains](https://timschindler.blog/creating-a-cyberark-central-policy-manager-plugin-for-an-api-using-wschains).
 Thank you!

 This relies on the v4 IAM API.
-As of this writing, this is in beta.
+As of this writing, this is in RC and requires either pc.2023.3+ or AOS 6.7+.

 ## Installation